-Named after the oranges grown on the island of Curaçao, the lahara fruit is inedibly bitter—it’s the peel that’s used to flavor the curaçao.
-The use of blue curaçao in this blue margarita instead of the clear variety adds a touch of fun.
-[Editor’s Note: We’d have chosen “intrigue” in place of “fun,” but hey, that’s just us.
-It’s certainly fun, too!]–Ben Reed
+Named after the oranges grown on the island of Curaçao, the lahara fruit is inedibly bitter—it’s the peel that’s used to flavor Curaçao.
+The use of blue Curaçao in this blue margarita instead of the clear variety adds a touch of fun.
+[Editor’s Note: If you adore colorful margaritas as much as we do, then make this red cranberry margarita next on your list.]–Ben Reed

 LC Blue Margarita Mystique Note

 Let’s talk for a moment about the lahara.
 (And no, not the faucet manufactured by Delta, in case you just Googled the term.)
 We’re talking about the lahara fruit (which the author mentions in passing in the note above).
 It isn’t something you’ll typically see in the grocery store.
 Though the lahara is inherently and noxiously bitter, curiously, when its peel is dried, the essential oil contained within becomes sweetly fragrant.
 The peels are steeped in alcohol to extract the elixir and mingled with sugar to make it palatable, thus creating the boozy beverage we know as Curaçao.
 Curaçao is naturally colorless, though the well-known and almost luminous version of it used here takes its brilliant blue hue—blue as the blue lagoon—from artificial dye.
 We gotta confess, it does lend a little mystique to the cocktail.
 While we’re not certain who first thought of this crazy concoction, we’re grateful they did.

 - 1/3 cup Curaçao, (blue or clear)